mm3509/b9122/3-assignments/assignment-1/README.md

 all cases you can think of.
 (Autograder will only give your score on defensive programming and corner cases after the deadline.)

-## 2: annualize a return (20 points for MSFE, 35 points for MSAFA)
+## 2: annualize a return (20 points for MSFE, 35 points for MSAFA + MSM)

 We will sometimes need to convert a return (like an interest rate or a stock return) from a time period to another.
 This exercise converts a daily return to a yearly return, assuming that a year has 250 days (the approximate number of trading days in a year).

 Add code to the function to pass the doc-tests.
 Add defensive programming.
 Use the operator `**` for exponentiation.

-## 3: diarize a return (20 points for MSFE, 35 points for MSAFA)
+## 3: diarize a return (20 points for MSFE, 35 points for MSAFA + MSM)

 This exercise is the reverse of the previous: it converts an interest rate from annual to daily.

 Using the functions `math.log()` and `math.exp()` (or, alternatively, use the NumPy versions: `np.log()` and `np.exp()`), add code to pass the doc-test.
 Also add defensive programming.

-## 4: remove duplicate and contiguous lines from a file (20 points for MSFE, 35 points for MSAFA)
+## 4: remove duplicate and contiguous lines from a file (20 points for MSFE, 35 points for MSAFA + MSM)

 Sometimes, your code writes a result into a file.
 If you run it twice, it will write the result twice to the file.
 This exercise removes those duplicate lines if they are immediately next to each other.

-The first function in this exercise removes duplicate elements from a list.
+The first function in this exercise removes duplicate elements from a list of strings.
 Add defensive programming.
 Add code to pass the doc-test.

 The second function is for reference, for you, in case you later want to use the first function on a filepath.
 You needn't do anything.

-## 5: string to integer cents (20 points for MSFE, optional 5 points for MSAFA
+## 5: string to integer cents (20 points for MSFE, bonus question for MSAFA + MSM for 5 points)

 Floats have the problem of losing precision; for example `.1 * 3 == .3` returns `False` because of numerical errors in the representation of floating point numbers.
 That is why e-commerce companies like Stripe first convert any currency into an integer number of **cents**, do all the calculations in integers (such as sales tax), then convert back to dollars and cents to show the user.